 - BJC Hospice Covenant Place

 - St. Louis Chapter, Alzheimer’s Association

 Washington University’s Harvey A. Friedman Center for Aging is a great resource for engaging in interdisciplinary educational and research efforts related to aging.

 “At the Brown School, I gained knowledge and skills for working with older adults and their families and that expertise was highly valued in the hospital emergency room.
-The training in aging and connections I made during my time at the Brown School prepared me for a career in health, where I am able to serve adults of all ages and bring particular expertise to my work with older adults.”—JAY KAYSER, MSW ’15 AND FORMER MEDICAL SOCIAL WORKER, BARNES-JEWISH HOSPITAL IN ST. LOUIS, MO
+The training in aging and connections I made during my time at the Brown School prepared me for a career in health, where I am able to serve adults of all ages and bring particular expertise to my work with older adults.”—JAY KAYSER, MSW ’15, FORMER MEDICAL SOCIAL WORKER, BARNES-JEWISH HOSPITAL IN ST. LOUIS, MO